sameerahmahmood/if1-sum1-task1/README.md

 1. User choice for number of equations
 One of the features of this program is that it will prompt the user how many equations they would like to solve and than ask them that many times.
 2. Timed Answer
 Equation Quiz is able to time the user's session measuring how long it takes for them to complete the quiz.
 The timer will start when the actual quiz part of the program starts (excluding any prior activities) and will stop as soon as the user completes the quiz.
+This feature overall adds that element of challenge and encourages users to play again whilst improving mental math skills.
-3. User Streak
+4. User Streak
 The user streak is another unique feature designed to display the current streak of the user i.e. how many questions in the quiz they have got correct.
-4. Score tracker
+5. Score tracker
+At the end of the quiz, the user is able to see how many equations they solved correctly out of how many they wanted to solve.

 #### Requirements
 - A computer or laptop running any of these operating systems; Windows, macOS or Linux